 What can I expect?

-The MPE (unproctored or proctored) is an online multiple choice assessment with some multiple response questions included.
+This tool (unproctored or proctored) is an online multiple choice test.
 There are 50 questions broken into three parts: algebra, trigonometry, and logarithmic and exponential functions.
-You will have up to two hours and 20 minutes to complete the MPE, and you are allowed to use a graphing calculator.
+You will have up to two hours and 20 minutes to complete it, and you are allowed to use a graphing calculator.

-Refer to What You Should Know about the Math Placement Exam (MPE) for more detail.
+Refer to What You Should Know about the Math Placement Tool for more detail.